CBIIT-CGBB/OmicPath/README.md

 [code](examples/02do_KEGGplot.R)

-### Get pathway gene relationships and plot pathway as network with clusters
+### Extract gene relationships in the pathway and plot the pathway as network clusters

 KEGG: Ras signaling pathway